AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_global_mute.md

-With inscreasingly strict rules and regulatins on app compliance, content supervision is now playing a crucial part in the lifecycle of most apps.
-To meet this need, Agora Chat provides the global-mute feature, which enables you to mute any user ID in one-to-one chats, group chats, or chat rooms, preventing these users from sending any one-to-one, chat group, or chat room messages.
+With inscreasingly strict rules and regulatins on app compliance, content supervision is now playing a crucial part in the app lifecycle.
+To meet this need, Agora Chat provides the global-mute feature, which enables you to mute any user ID in one-to-one chats, group chats, or chat rooms, preventing these users from sending messages to other chat users, chat groups or chat rooms.
 When global-mute expires, the chat server automatically unmutes the user ID and this user resumes the privilege of sending messages.

 This feature can be widely applied in apps that power real-time engagements.
-For example, if a user frequently sends illegit advertisements to multiple chat rooms, you can use global-mute to prevent this user from sending chat room messages for 15 days; if a user makes improper statements concerning politics, you can use global-mute to permanently prevent this user from sending any messages in one-to-one chats, chat groups, and chat rooms.
+For example, if a user frequently sends illegit advertisements to multiple chat rooms, you can use global-mute to prevent this user from sending chat room messages for 15 days; if a user makes improper statements concerning politics, global-mute can permanently prevent this user from sending any messages in one-to-one chats, chat groups, and chat rooms.

 <a name="param"></a>